 The seedlings should be a few inches tall before this next step.
 While they aren't ready to be fully exposed in a garden just yet, the seedlings have definitely outgrown the tiny pots in which they started.

-If you live in the correct hardiness zone of 9 through 13, you may try to grow them outdoors once the threat of frost has passed.
+If you live in the correct hardiness zones of 9 through 11, you may try to grow them outdoors once the threat of frost has passed.
 You should be aware that the seedlings are still very tender.

 To continue their healthy growth cycle, the seedlings need at least a 12-inch pot.
-You can place two to three seedlings in a deep and wide pot that is at least 36 inches wide and 24 inches deep.
-The root ball should be covered by a few inches of soil, but be careful not to bury the tender trunk.
+You can place two to three seedlings in a deep, wide pot that is at least 36 inches wide and 24 inches deep.
+The roots should be covered by a few inches of soil, but be careful not to bury the tender stems.